What can be done to repair generators?

-As well as the above we also complete the following-
+As well as the above part of the Generator Servicing we also complete the following:

 - Megger test of windings to measure insulation resistance and track deterioration.

-- Regular Fluid Sampling giving you a clear image of system health and fuel quality.
+- Regular Fluid Sampling that gives you a clear image of system health and fuel quality.

 - Firmware updates and software updates for primary and auxiliary control systems.

 - System functionality testing to ensure correct operation, not just an offload test.

 - Black-building simulation, Supply isolation or Emergency Situation Simulation.